QC2-python-SE/cubeit/README.md

 # CubeIt

 CubeIt is a lightweight quantum playground for **2-qubit** registers.
 Universal gate set and utilities for visualisation and testing.
+CubeIt offers a intuitive and easy to use browser-hosted graphical user interface, enabling code-free simulation and visualisation.

 ## Features